ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. class:: WeakRef(object)
    :final:

-   It is not possible to use the :mod:`weakref` module to create weak references to Cocoa objects due to implementation restrictions.
-Unlike :class:`weakref.weakref` this class does not have a callback option.
+   :param objc.objc_object object: Value to create a weak reference to.

+   This class creates weak references to an Objective-C value.
+The reference is cleared when the last reference to the native Objective-C value is released, even when that reference is an Objective-C reference.

    Instances of this class behave similar to ``__weak`` variables in Objective-C.